dominictarr/amd/readme.markdown

       return {ab: function (x){return a(b(x))} } //exports is returned.
     })

-The dependencies array specifies your dependencies, which will be passed as arguments to the initializer function.
+`module.define` takes two arguments an array of dependencies and a initializer function. the dependencies are loaded and passed to the initializer in the same order that they are in the array.
-The return value of the intializer will be the module's exports.
+The return value of the initializer is the module's exports.

 ####then do `$ amd ab.js > ab-browser.js`: